🔼The name Ehud in the Bible

 Here at Abarim Publications we like to pursue a different avenue of derivation.
 The word אחד ('ehad), meaning one, is obviously linkable to the verb יחד (yahad), meaning to be united or join, and it's reasonable to propose that the name Ehud I (אהוד) may in the same fashion be linkable to יהד (yhd), which is a verb meaning to become a Jew or Judahite, and which in turn comes from the verb ידה (yada), meaning to confess, praise or give thanks:

-The prefixed letter א may be due to a cohortative form, or as David sings in Psalm 28:7, "With my song, I shall thank Him (אהודנו)".
+The prefixed letter א may be due to a cohortative form (which would express a first person plea, wish or desire), or as David sings in Psalm 28:7, "With my song, I shall thank Him (אהודנו)".

 🔼Ehud I meaning